Marygith/embedding-master-service/README.md

 # Master service for embeddings retrieval project
 ## Overview

-Master service accepts requests for embeddings retrieval and manages worker nodes.
+Master service accepts requests for embeddings retrieval and manages[ worker nodes ](https://github.com/Marygith/embeddings-server) .
 To provide fault tolerance, there can be several master nodes.

 ## Embedding retrieval